kkevsekk1/AutoX/README.md

 * Commercial products can be open source, such as redhat!
 * If you do not use open source products according to the open source agreement, you can understand the source of openwrt and the domestic infringement cases in recent years!

 #### For js scripts developed by other people, run it on this.
-Does it need to follow GPL-2.0 for open source
+Does it need to follow GPL-2.0
 * That is your freedom, not restricted by this agreement, just like linux runs software

 #### Is it possible to use this product or autojs product for commercial use?